 Exhibition: Gläsernes Bildgedächtnis Lateinamerikas

 All materials in the image archive are generally non-circulating and can only be viewed in the reading room of the Ibero-American Institute (IAI).
-To view the collections, please complete the request form.
+To view the collections, please complete the application form.

 Dr. Gregor Wolff (Department Head)